How Is Jewelry Made - Guide to Jewelry Making Techniques

 Quality Control Check

 Once plating is complete, it is then sent to the quality control section for a thorough check for any defect.
 If there are any, it will be sent back to the respective sections for correction.

 In some companies, the chief artisan does these inspections.
 For an expensive and elaborate jewelry design using rare or valuable gemstone such as Paraiba Tourmaline, the General Manager or CEO may even be part of the inspection team.

 These jewelry pieces will not be released for sale until this team gives the seal of approval.

-Now that you know how jewelry is made and why it may take several months to conceptualize and create a bejeweled piece, you will now appreciate and value your jewelry even more.
+The trend for jewelry and fashion changes every year but not many people can afford to keep up with the changes in the jewelry trend.
+What's important is that you now know how jewelry is made and why it can take several months to conceptualize and create a bejeweled piece, so you appreciate and value your jewelry even more.

 I've never thought of my jewelry as trophies.
 I’m here to take care of it and to love it, for we are only temporary custodians of beauty— Elizabeth Taylor

 Fun Facts - Most Expensive Jewelry Pieces in the World

 The Mouawad‘s 637 carats L’Incomparable Diamond Necklace ranked as one of the world's priciest jewelry.
 This exquisite deep-yellow diamond centerpiece is the world’s largest internally flawless diamond.
 It weighs an amazing 407.48 carats and was discovered by a young girl in 1980 in the Democratic Republic of Congo.

 It took over four years to craft and polish it before it was revealed to the public in 1984.
 This incomparable diamond is complemented by 90 other smaller diamonds of various cuts.

 © 2012 Mazlan